jimhigson/oboe.js/writing/main/4a_Application_and_Reflection.md

 ancestors.
 Hence, having written a suitably flexible JSONPath expression compiler such that it does not require a complete document, I will have enough information to evaluate any expression against any node at the time when it is first identified in the document.
+Because XML is also written depth-first, the same logic would apply to an XPath/XML variant of this project.

 The definition of 'interesting' will be generic and accommodating enough so as to apply to any data domain and allow any granularity of interest,